julianfl0w/Deism/README.md

 <sup>0</sup> These are the commandments:
 - Remember the sabbath day, to keep it holy
-- Honour thy father and thy mother
+- Honor thy father and thy mother